Skip to content

 Objectives

-One should write objectives as SMART, a system championed by George T. Doran in his 1981 article in Management Review.
-Some consultants have stretched out Doran’s original system – SMAAART, for example.
-Ignore them, or use them with deliberate thought.
-That said, don’t add unnecessary complexity.
+Objectives should be written as SMART, a system championed by George T. Doran in his 1981 article in Management Review.

 If they’re new to you, SMART stands for: